 Abstract

-Increasing number of studies demonstrates a high variation in foraging behaviour that is hard to explain solely based on risk allocation hypothesis (i.e. food– and predation–based arguments only).
-One of potential mechanisms that may account for this variation is fitness consequences of various behaviours associated with foraging that vary across the context.
-Here, we explored this mechanism using the context of a trade-off between food resource exploitation and risk avoidance, always present in the long-billed hermit hummingbird (LBH, Phaethornis longirostris) due to its extreme energy demands and predation vulnerability.
-We quantified birds foraging efficiency in regards to three behaviours: a) exploration (number of feeders used during the foraging visit), b) risk avoidance (initial latency to approach the feeder to forage) and c) arousal (amount of movements during the foraging visit) in conditions of two different levels of perceived predation risk (low – control, and high – experimental, with a threatening ant model).
-We found that foraging efficiency decreased in response to threatening conditions.
-However, behavioural performance of individuals in regard to exploration, risk-avoidance and arousal additionally affected the foraging efficiency in a condition-dependent manner.
-More exploratory individuals had also higher foraging efficiency in control conditions, though a reversed pattern was observed when exposed to a threat (experimental setting).
-Regardless of conditions, arousal was positively associated with foraging efficiency while risk-avoidance was negatively related to foraging efficiency.
+Tradicionally, foraging behavior has been explained as the response to a trade-off between energetic gain from feeding resources and the potential costs from concomitant risks.
+However, increasing number of studies have shown that this view fail to explain an important proportion of the variation in foraging across a variety of taxa.
+One of potential mechanisms that may account for this variation is that various behaviours associated with foraging may have different fitness consequences and that may further depend on the environmental context.
+Here, we explored this mechanism by evaluating individual responses of long-billed hermit humminbirds (Phaethornis longirostris) to food resource explotation contexts with varying levels of risk.
+We quantified birds foraging efficiency with regard to three behaviours: a) exploration (number of feeders used during the foraging visit), b) risk avoidance (latency to start feeding) and c) arousal (amount of movements during the foraging visit) in conditions of two different levels of perceived predation risk (low – control, and high – experimental, with a threatening bullet ant model).
+As expected, foraging efficiency decreased in response to threatening conditions.
+However, between individual differences in exploration and arousal explained additional variation in foraging efficiency in a condition-dependent manner.
+More exploratory individuals had also higher foraging efficiency in control conditions, but this is reversed when exposed to a threat.
+Regardless of conditions, arousal was positively associated with foraging efficiency while risk-avoidance was negatively related.
 Importantly, exploratory behaviour and risk-avoidance were quite repeatable behaviours suggesting that they may be related to intrinsic differences between individuals.
-All these results together highlight the importance of behavioural variability in shaping evolution of foraging strategy.
+Our findings highlight the importance of taking into account consistent between-individual variability to better understand foraging strategies and the ecological interactions in which individual decisions can play a mayor role...

 Keywords